2021 Uganda bombings: November

-On 16 November, at around 10:03 a.m., three suicide bombers rocked Kampala in a twin bomb attack within three minutes of each other.
+On 16 November, at around 10:03 a.m., three suicide bombers attacked two targets in Kampala within three minutes of each other.
 The first bomber blew himself up at checkpoint of the Central Police Station (CPS) just opposite Kooki Towers building along Buganda Road, killing two people and injuring several others, including police officers at the entrance of the police station.
-The explosion shuttered glass windows on the CPS building and the Kooki Tower building.
+The explosion shattered glass windows on the CPS building and the Kooki Tower building.
 Two other bombers then exploded at Jubilee House along Parliamentary Avenue about 100 meters from the entrance of the Parliament, killing two more people and injuring many others.
 The people killed were three civilians and one policeman.
 Thirty-three more were injured, including five in critical conditions.
 More bombs have been found in other parts of the city.
 The Islamic State claimed responsibility for the attacks.
 Security forces killed seven suspects and arrested 106 more in connection to the attack days later.